-previously stated, non-compliance by GI producers due to violation of the rules or proper production processes and specifications detailed in the product's should specifications give rise to consequences.
-These consequences must be simple gradual. from remarks or warnings to potential exclusion from the GI association and the withdrawal of the right to use GI associated labelling.
+As previously stated, noncompliance by producers due to violation of the rules or the proper production processes and specifications detailed in the product's specifications should aive rise to consequences.
+These consequences must be gradual, from simple remarks or warnings to potential exclusion from the GI association and the withdrawal of the right to use GI associated labelling.
 A schedule of possible sanctions can be found in Box 3.13.